Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlInstance.md

 StorageSizeInGB          : 512
 ```

-This command gets information about all the Azure SQL Database Managed instances assigned to the resource group ResourceGroup01.
+This command gets information about all instances assigned to the resource group ResourceGroup01.

-### Example 2: Get information about an Azure SQL Database Managed instance
+### Example 2: Get information about an  instance
 ```
 PS C:\>Get-AzureRmSqlInstance -Name "managedInstance1" -ResourceGroupName "ResourceGroup01"
 Location                 : westcentralus